issam2312/repo/README.md

 will always know what branch you are on.
 See
 [this guide](http://stackoverflow.com/a/24716445/161801) on how to do this.

-It is important that you never commit to master because master will be the branch that you pull upstream changes from (e.g., changes from sympy/sympy).
+It is important that you never commit to master

 1. **Update master.** Before you make any changes, first checkout master